 Not unless they are the Extended Validation (EV) certificate type.
 If not, but your IT team has instructed you they must manage them, please reach out to your CSM with the business use case and any details to request an exception.
 Please note this only causes additional risk, hassle, time, and effort on all parties.

-Since the certificate provided with Secured Domains is not an Extended Validation (EV) type, Marketo absolutely allows customers who require this (typically healthcare, finance, government) to procure the EV certificate/private key and provide this to Marketo Support; however, please note you will then be 100% liable for managing/renewing/sending Marketo the new certificate with ample time to install it to avoid expiration.
+Since the certificate provided with Secured Domains is not an Extended Validation (EV) type, Marketo Engage absolutely allows customers who require this (typically healthcare, finance, government) to procure the EV certificate/private key and provide this to Marketo Engage Support; however, please note you will then be 100% liable for managing/renewing/sending Marketo Engage the new certificate with ample time to install it to avoid expiration.
 Expired certificates will not be categorized as a P1.

 One or more CNAMEs for the Marketo Landing Pages must be configured in the Admin section of the application as described here: Setup Steps - Marketo Docs - Product Docs